 - What is it?
 The Emergency Alert System (EAS) is a national public warning system that allows the president to address the American people within 10 minutes during a national emergency.
 The alerts are sent through broadcasters, satellite digital audio services, direct broadcast satellite providers, cable television systems and wireless cable systems.
 The EAS may also be used by state and local authorities to deliver important emergency information such as weather information, imminent threats, AMBER alerts and local incident information targeted to specific areas.
 The president has sole responsibility for determining when the national-level EAS will be activated.
 FEMA is responsible for national-level EAS tests and exercises.
 The EAS is also used when all other means of alerting the public are unavailable.

 - How do you receive them?
-EAS alerts are sent through broadcasters, satellites and cable television and wireless cable systems and will appear on your television.
+EAS alerts are sent through broadcasters, satellites and cable television and wireless cable systems and will appear on your television and can be heard over radio waves.

 - How do you sign up?
 You do not need to subscribe to receive EAS alerts.